-SKUNKLOCK V2 is a different kind of U-lock that takes an… interesting angle to bike security.
-Cut or force it open, and it will releases an irritant for the eyes and skin.
+SKUNKLOCK V2 is a different kind of U-lock that takes an… interesting angle on bike security.
+Cut or force it open, and it will release an irritant for the eyes and skin.
 It skunks thieves out!

 Cordless, battery-powered angle grinders have become the new norm for bike thieves.
 But most bike locks on the market are designed to resist hand tools, like a hacksaw or a pair of bolt cutters, and can be opened with power tools in 30-40 seconds.